nhsconnect/prm-repo-gp2gp-messenger/README.md

 Run `npm install` to install all node dependencies.

 Create a .env file using the .env.sample file.
 The `AUTHORIZATION_KEYS` should be a comma-separated list.
+The app will use a fake MHS when `NODE_ENV` is set to `local` or `dev`.

 ## Running the tests